 Questions/Concerns about Breast Density?

-On June 1, the Michigan Breast Density Notification Law went into effect, which requires radiologists to notify a woman and her primary care physician should dense breast tissue be identified on her mammogram.
-To learn more about breast density and how it may impact detection of breast cancer, please visit the Michigan Breast Density Notification website.
+The Michigan Breast Density Notification Law is in effect, which requires radiologists to notify a woman and her primary care physician should dense breast tissue be identified on her mammogram.

 What To Expect at Your Appointment